PatilKhushal/Morse_Code_Convertor/README.md

 <pre><b>Text 2 Morse Module</b> <br>
 <b>Description</b> : <br>
 Valid Input : Alphanumeric Data <br>
-Output : It generates the equivalent morse code (International Morse Code) for the Alphanumeric Data and displays it
+Output : It generates the equivalent Morse Code (International Morse Code) for the Alphanumeric Data and displays it
-         the output is copied to clipbord so you coud use it later to paste
+         The output is copied to clipbord so you coud use it later to paste
 </pre>
 <br> <br> <br>
 <br> <br> <br>